afiodorov/afiodorov.github.io/_posts/2015-11-13-scary-and-obvious.md

 ---
 layout: post
-title: Causality, wisdom of a crowd, scary but obvious thoughts
+title: Causality, wisdom of a crowd and scary thoughts
 category: probability-the-logic-of-science
 ---